Information on Nebraska Boating Laws (LB 305)

 - Making the Nebraska boating age of 14 part of statute, not just regulation.

-- Extending the current boating education requirement to include all boaters under 18, not just personal watercraft operators under 16, which is the current law.
+- Extending the current boating education requirement to include all boaters under 18.

 - Prohibiting 14- and 15-year olds from pulling a person (skier, tuber, etc.) behind a boat.